-- 7. Robots may incur damage by falling off the field, making contact with another robot, or contacting field elements.
+- 5. Teams are not permitted to use commercially produced robot kits or sensor components specifically designed or marketed to complete any single primary task of RoboCupJunior Rescue.
+Robots that do not comply will face immediate disqualification from the tournament.
+If there is any doubt, teams should consult the RoboCupJunior Rescue Committee before the competition. - 6.
+Only lasers from classes 1 and 2 are allowed for the safety of participants and spectators.
+The organizers will check this during the inspection.
+Teams using lasers must have the datasheet of the laser and submit them before the competition and be able to show them during the competition. - 7.
+Robots may incur damage by falling off the field, making contact with another robot, or contacting field elements.
 The RoboCupJunior Rescue Committee cannot anticipate all potential situations where damage to the robot may occur.
 Teams should ensure that all active elements on a robot are adequately protected with resistant materials.
 For example, teams must protect electrical circuits from all human contact and direct contact with other robots and field elements. - 8.
 When batteries are transported, moved, or charged, it is strongly recommended that safety bags be used.
 Reasonable efforts should be made to ensure that robots avoid short circuits and chemical or air leaks. - 9.
 Robots must be equipped with a handle that is to be used to pick them up during the scoring run. - 10.
 Robots must be equipped with a single physical binary switch/button (with exception of buttons that are a part of commercial controller), clearly visible to the referee, for starting the robot at the beginning of the run and when a lack of progress occurs.
 The procedure performed after a LoP occurs can only include this button and at most one more switch for cutting the power.
-Teams have to notify the referee about their LoP procedure before each scoring run, and only this procedure is allowed to be performed after a LoP.
+Teams have to notify the referee about their LoP procedure before each scoring run, and only this procedure is allowed to be performed after a LoP. - 11.
+The robot must be equipped with one specific LED or display that is dedicated only for identifying victims.
+The LED or display must be clearly visible to the referee.

-3.3.
+4.4.
 Team